metakermit/generator-django-rest/README.md

         ./scripts/devsetup.sh
         ./scripts/deploy.sh

-- productive ⚡️ – start the Django & DB dev servers easily
+- productive ⚡️ – start the Django, DB & optionally frontend dev servers easily

         ./scripts/dev.sh

 - sane logging 📜 – defaults to
   [fail nicely](https://github.com/metakermit/fail-nicely-django)
-- modern JS 🦄 – serve static files on */* using Whitenoise for
+- modern JS 🦄 – serve static files on */* using [django-spa][] & Whitenoise for
-  [nice single-page apps][Django-SPA] using React / Angular2 / Vue and the like
+  [nice single-page apps][spa-frontend-on-heroku] using React / Angular2 / Vue…
+- self-sufficient ⛵️ - option to automatically set up a [create-react-app][] frontend for you with all the integration settings under the mantra *one app, one repo, one dyno*
 - [12-factor][] config 🤓 – environment variable configuration

   * define a variable in *.env* for dev e.g. `REDIS_URL=redis://localhost:6379/0`